paglalayag/paglalayag.github.io/index.md

 # Do you long to return to the Philippines one-day?

+{% include highlight.html text=
-    Is your overseas contract going to eventually expire?
+"- Is your overseas contract going to eventually expire?"
+%}
+{% include highlight.html text=

-    Are you tired of sifting through scams, dropshipping and encoder jobs?
+"- Are you tired of sifting through the same old scams, dropshipping and encoder jobs?"
+%}

 ### - You’ve spent years abroad.
 You've worked long hours in order to send your hard earned dollars home.